-- Three requirements must be met to trigger LDA registration and reporting requirements: - A company must have at least one employee who spends 20% or more of his or her working time engaging in lobbying activity; - That same employee must have 2 or more lobbying contacts; and - The company must spend more than \$12,500 on such lobbying activity over a 3-month period. - Lobbying firm threshold: lobbying income for a particular client must exceed \$3,000 over a 3-month period. - Register only the entity that employs the lobbyists. - Once registered, guidance states that termination is permitted if an individual has no reasonable expectation of further lobbying contacts, even if the individual continues to meet the 20% threshold.
+- Three requirements must be met to trigger LDA registration and reporting requirements: - A company must have at least one employee who spends 20% or more of his or her working time engaging in lobbying activity; - That same employee must have 2 or more lobbying contacts; and - The company must spend more than \$12,500 on such lobbying activity over a 3-month period. - " Lobbying firm threshold: lobbying income for a particular client must exceed \$3,000 over a 3-month period. - Register only the entity that employs the lobbyists. - Foreign-owned entities Requirement to list all foreign entities that are 20% equitable owners of the registrant (including intermediate foreign entities), in major part supervise or control the registrant's activities, or are affiliated with the registrant and have a direct interest in the outcome of the lobbying activity.